 How to Apply:

 Along with your completed application accompanied by $50 non-refundable application fee, you’ll need to provide a few supporting materials.
-The application process opens July 1, 2018 for the entry level MSOT program that will begin in the Fall 2019 Semester.
-Application deadline is February 15, 2019.
 Because there is lead time required for some items, here’s a step-by-step process that seems to work best for candidates:

 - Order your official transcript(s).
 Official transcript(s) indicating that the applicant has earned an appropriate baccalaureate degree from an accredited college or university.
 Transcripts from all institutions are required.
 A cumulative grade point average of 3.0 on a 4.0 scale for all previous undergraduate and graduate work is required for full acceptance.

-Evidence of completion of the following course work with a grade of “C” or higher:
+Evidence of completion of the following course work with a grade of “C” or higher.
+These credit hours must be completed prior to full matriculation into the program:

 - A minimum of six (6) semester credit hours (or the equivalent) of human anatomy and physiology with a lab component.